Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 Introduction

-Among the most famous teachings on social forms is the concept of Georg Simmel, the provisions of which are directly related to the author's concept of society.
+Among the most famous teachings about social forms is the concept of Georg Simmel, the provisions of which are directly related to the author’s concept of society.

-Georg Simmel(1858-1918) played a significant role in the development of sociology as an independent science, although he remained in the shadow of his great contemporaries - Durkheim<#"justify">According to Simmel, society is the interaction of individuals, which always develops as a result of certain drives or for the sake of certain goals.
-It was them that Simmel called the content, the matter of socialization, which "is a form realized in an innumerable number of ways."
+Georg Simmel(1858-1918) played a significant role in the formation of sociology as an independent science, although he remained in the shadow of his great contemporaries - Durkheim<#"justify">According to Simmel, society is an interaction of individuals, which always takes shape as a result of certain drives or for the sake of certain goals.
+It was these that Simmel called content, the matter of socialization, which “is a form realized in countless ways.”

 The purpose of the study is to consider the cultural theory of G. Simmel.